 On this page, you can find and jump to:

-Check your Internet Connection
+Method 1: Check your Internet Connection

-Clear Cookies and Website Data
+Method 2: Clear Cookies and Website Data from the Safari app

-- Open Settings app
+- Open the Settings app.

 - Scroll down and select Safari from the list.

-- Open Website Data menu.
+- Open the Website Data menu.

-- Launch the Safari Mac app.
+- Launch the Safari app on Mac.

-- Select Safari from the menubar options.
+- Select Safari from the menu options.

 - Click and open the Manage Website Data… button.

-- Select the Website, and hit on
+- Select the Website, and hit the

-- Hit on button to finish.
+- Hit the button to finish.

-Quit and Relaunch Safari
+Method 3: Quit the Safari app and Relaunch

 Safari is a browser app made by Apple for iOS and Mac devices.
 Safari may face some random or vocational bugs here and there.

-Check DNS and Use Google DNS
+Method 4: Check DNS Settings and Use Google DNS Address

-- Open Settings app in iPhone
+- Open the Settings app on iPhone

 - Scroll down and select the Configure DNS option.